 Requirements: Amazon SES requires your site to have an SSL certificate (https).
 For details on setting up SSL on your WordPress site, please check out WPBeginner’s SSL guide.

 Amazon SES is a service designed to send emails for businesses.
 While our focus here is on using their services to improve the deliverability of emails sent out from your website, they also offer tools to create and send out marketing emails.

-Amazon SES is free for the first year, and then after that pricing is based on the number of emails you send, as well as some other factors such as the size of email attachments.
-For full details, please be sure to check out Amazon SES’s pricing page.
+- Cost: Free for the first year.
+After that, pricing is based on the number of emails you send, as well as some other factors such as the size of email attachments.
+For full details, please be sure to check out the Amazon SES pricing page.

 In order to use Amazon SES, you must have an SSL certificate installed on your WordPress site.

 Note: For more information about supported mailers, see our complete guide to mailers in WP Mail SMTP.

 Before we get started, you’ll need to sign up for a free account with Amazon Web Services, or AWS.

 Although your account is free and this mailer setup does not require the use of any paid services, AWS will require that you enter a credit card when setting up an account.

 After signing up for an AWS account, their system will try to determine your region, based on your address.
 If AWS is unsure of your region, you’ll be asked to select the next closest region.

 Note: The regions marked with an asterisk are supported, but aren’t enabled by default.
 If your closest region falls in this category, be sure to manually enable the region in your AWS account settings.